NethServer/nethserver-mlvpn/README.rst

 Fault tolerant tunnels
 ----------------------

-Connect with a tunnel two different networks where NethServer is the gateway of both networks.
+Connect two separate networks where NethServer is the gateway of both networks.
 The tunnel will aggregate the bandwidth of multiple red interfaces, also handling failover scenarios.

 For instance, an office with 2 ADSL connections should always able to access a remote Nextcloud instance with